KolmogorovLab/hapdup/README.md

 Quick start
 -----------

-The recommended way to run HapDup is a Docker distribution.
-If it is not currently installed in your system, you need to set it up first, following this (guide)[https://docs.docker.com/engine/install/ubuntu/].
+The recommended way to run HapDup is the Docker distribution.
+If Docker is not installed in your system, you need to set it up first following this (guide)[https://docs.docker.com/engine/install/ubuntu/].

-HapDup takes as input a long-read assembly, such as produced with (Flye)[https://github.com/fenderglass/Flye] or (Shasta)[https://github.com/chanzuckerberg/shasta].
-The first stage is to realign the original long reads on the assembly using (minimap2)[https://github.com/lh3/minimap2]:
+HapDup takes as input a long-read assembly, such as produced with [Flye](https://github.com/fenderglass/Flye) or [Shasta](https://github.com/chanzuckerberg/shasta).
+The first stage is to realign the original long reads on the assembly using [minimap2](https://github.com/lh3/minimap2):

 ```
 minimap2 -ax map-ont assembly.fasta reads.fastq | samtools sort -@ 4 -m 4G > lr_mapping.bam